NextronSystems/analysis-cockpit-manual/administration/system-settings.rst

 - **Case Change**

   * Case Change Notifications are triggered when a new case is created or an existing case is updated.
-You can configure what kind of casestrigger a notification, based on the case's status or type.
+You can configure what kind of cases trigger a notification, based on the case's status or type.

 - **Unassigned Event**